RenneJ/hh-infosec-course/h4-etaoin-shrdlu.md

 ### ![h4_gpg_kleopatra_start](https://github.com/RenneJ/hh-infosec-course/assets/97522117/56d7ead5-00f7-4407-9190-de0e13875842)
 > Figure 9.
 Kleopatra starting view.

 Now I can generate a key pair.
+A public-key which can be published and a private key that can be sent to another.
+This way The sender creates these keys.
+The recipient gets the private key which they can use to decipher the message..

 Following prompts...
 You can passphrase-protect the certificate but it's not required.
-I used KeePassXC generated password which I stored in the secure database.
+I used KeePassXC generated password which I stored in a secure database.

 ### ![h4_gpg_new_cert](https://github.com/RenneJ/hh-infosec-course/assets/97522117/a4d44fcf-e653-428d-9b30-ed88dd0a3bb8)
 > FIgure 10.
 New certificate.